jbcodeforce/kp-data-replication/docs/provisioning.md

 # my-cluster   3                        3
 ```

-When looking at the pods running we can see the three kafka and zookeeper nodes as pods, and the entity operator pod.
+When looking at the pods running we can see the three kafka and zookeeper nodes as pods, the strimzi entity operator pod and the strimzi cluster operator.

 ```shell
 $ oc get pods